Vasectomy (male sterilisation)

-There are two main types of vasectomy.
-Which are given below:
+There are two main types of Vasectomy.
+These are given below:

 - Conventional Vasectomy:

-Conventional vasectomy performed by using scalpel to make incisions in the scrotum.
-One or more incision made in the scrotum can be used.
-Size of incision usually 1-3 cm long.
-In this procedure no special instrument is used.
-These incisions closed by sutures.
-Complication rate of this procedure might higher than the other vasectomy procedures.
+Conventional Vasectomy is performed by using a scalpel to make incisions in the scrotum.
+One or more incisions made in the scrotum can be used.
+The size of the incision is usually 1-3 cm long.
+In this procedure, no particular instrument is used.
+These incisions are closed by sutures.
+The complication rate of this procedure might be higher than the other vasectomy procedures.

 - No-Scalpel Vasectomy:

-No-scalpel is minimally invasive procedure.
-In this procedure special instrument used to make smaller incisions in the scrotal skin.
+No-scalpel is a minimally invasive procedure.
+This procedure uses a particular instrument to make smaller incisions in the scrotal skin.

 No scalpel vasectomy incision is usually smaller than 10 mm.
-There is no need of suture to close these smaller incisions.
+There is no need for a suture to close these smaller incisions.

-The most use full and convenient procedure is no-scalpel vasectomy.
+The most used, complete, and convenient procedure is a no-scalpel vasectomy.
 A doctor performed this procedure by making small 1 or 2 incisions in the scrotal skin.
-After making incisions doctor can do the procedure to close or remove the segement of semen carrying tube called “Vas Deferens”.
+After making incisions, the doctor can do the process to close or remove the segment of semen carrying tube called “Vas Deferens.”

-Patient should avoid aspirin for one week and products like (Ibuprofen, Naproxen - Advil, Aleve etc) for minimum of 48 hours before the procedure.
+Patients should avoid Aspirin for one week and products like (Ibuprofen, Naproxen – Advil, Aleve, etc) for a minimum of 48 hours before the procedure.

-Make sure that you should talk to your doctor about any other medications you may be taking.
-The medicines that may you asked to stop at least 1 week prior to procedure like blood thinners such as Clopidogrel and Warfarin.
+Talk to your doctor about any other medications you may be taking.
+The medicines that you may be asked to stop at least 1 week before the procedure are blood thinners such as Clopidogrel and Warfarin.

-If you have a prescription for an anti-anxiety medication, you should take this medication 30 minutes before to your arrival at the clinic.
-It is required that you have someone to drop you to the clinic if you have taken the medication for anti-anxiety.
+If you have a prescription for an anti-anxiety medication, you should take this medication 30 minutes before you arrive at the clinic.
+It is required that you have someone to drop you off at the clinic if you have taken the medication for anti-anxiety.

 You may shave your scrotal hair before the procedure

-The vasectomy will be done by using a local anesthetic.
+The Vasectomy will be done by using a local anesthetic.
 You will be given a prescription for pain medication.
-In most of cases, ibuprofen (Advil or Motrin) is sufficient to relieve discomfort two to three days after your vasectomy.
+In most cases, ibuprofen (Advil or Motrin) is sufficient to relieve discomfort two to three days after your Vasectomy.

-Apply ice packs to the scrotum at the night of your vasectomy.
+Apply ice packs to the scrotum on the night of your Vasectomy.

 Remove all the dressing after 24 hours of surgery except 1 gauze pad inside the athletic supporter.

-Use a men athletic supporter for at least one week after the procedure.
+Use a men’s athletic supporter for at least one week after the procedure.

 Use clean 1-2 gauze pads for 3 days after surgery.

-A small amount of blood is normal.
-If you have excessive bleeding than you may contact with your surgeon.
-And than change gauze pads 2-3 times daily.
+A small amount of blood is average.
+If you have excessive bleeding, then you may contact your surgeon.
+Then, change gauze pads 2-3 times daily.

-You can take shower after your vasectomy.
-After shower clean and dry the incision site.
+You can take a shower after your Vasectomy.
+After the shower, clean and dry the incision site.

-Avoid intercourse or ejaculation for one week after the procedure .
-Ejaculation may cause discomfort in groin area.
+Avoid intercourse or ejaculation for one week after the procedure.
+Ejaculation may cause discomfort in the groin area.

-You can resume your normal routine after 48 hours of surgery.
-Avoid jogging and weight lifting for 7-10 days after vasectomy.
+You can resume your routine after 48 hours of surgery.
+Avoid jogging and weight lifting for 7-10 days after Vasectomy.

-Absorbable sutures used to close the incisions .
-No need to remove the sutures after procedure.
+Absorbable sutures are used to close the incisions.
+There is no need to remove the sutures after the procedure.

 - Fever and chill